grafana/explore-logs/docs/sources/labels-and-detected-fields/_index.md

 # Labels and Detected fields

+> Explore Logs is offered in Public Preview and is under active development.
+Subsequent updates are likely to incorporate significant changes that may impact existing functionality.

 Explore Logs shows you the volume of logs with specific Labels and Detected fields.

 Labels are attached to your log lines when they are collected from the source.